 Dobovedo?

 Dobovedo.
 Who or What is a Dobovedo?
-I’m guessing that the only people who read this Journal are people who already know me [which is their problem].
-But I’ll explain in case you stumbled on to this website while looking for something better to read [which is your problem].
+The majority of the people who read this Journal are people who already know me [too bad for them].
+But I’ll explain it just in case you stumbled on to this website while looking for something better to read [get out now while you still can].
 Dobovedo is a nickname, and like many nicknames the usage of it came into being through a series of events.

 My name is Kevin Dobo-Hoffman.
-Dobo is my wife Cindy’s maiden name.
-And it is pronounced with long O’s.
+My family name is Hoffman.
+Dobo is my ex-wife Cindy’s maiden name.
+Although we are now divorced (amicably), I still have the hyphenated name and the nickname.
+Over the years it has become as much a part of my identity as the nose on my face.
+Dobo is pronounced with long O’s.
 Doh as in ‘donut’ or ‘dough’, and boh as in ‘bow and arrow’.
 Doh-boh.

-My last name is Hoffman.
-When we were married, my wife’s dream since childhood was to someday own a bakery and call it Dobo’s Delights.
+Cindy’s dream since childhood was to someday own a bakery and call it Dobo’s Delights.
 When we were married, to keep her name and the dream alive, we both hyphenated our names.
-Turns out that requires more frequent explanation and hassle than I would have ever imagined.
+Turns out that for a guy, that requires more frequent explanation and hassle than I would have ever imagined.

-Dobo is Hungarian, but unlike a lot of Eastern European names, it isn’t ’short’ for anything.
-Just Dobo.
+Dobo is Hungarian, but unlike a lot of Eastern European names, it isn’t ‘short’ for anything.
+It’s just Dobo.

-Here the story takes a turn.
 While out at said watering hole late one evening, a friend made a smart remark [as friends do] either about me, my wife, or something suitably offensive.
-And for that mark he received a dope slap1, and a good one at that.
+And for that mark he received a dope slap (Google it if you don’t know what that is), and a good one at that.
 Well, the others at the bar found this to be extremely amusing, and in the phrase evolved like this:

 - “You been dope slapped!”